sanjar-notes/dsa_with_cpp/home/4_resource_itineraries/3_CN_Competitive_programming/3._RecursionX/1._BackTracking/0_index.md

 Another thing in backtracking is the order of output - so if the answer needs to be in sorted order, we must use recursion instead of bitwise-gen (suppose problem is subset gen), since recursion maintains sorted order by default.

+Note:
+- Usually, we want to traverse over all possible solutions, instead of storing them.
+This may mean keeping a max size array (i.e. max candidate size) and doing operations on it as we traverse through the solution
+- Backtracking means enumeration, but it should be efficient - we should backtrack as soon as we know forward solutions in the current path are doomed to fail, or have already been seen. i.e. *early backtrack and avoid duplicate is important in backtracking*.

 ## N Queens Problem
 Given an NxN grid and N queens, following the rules of chess.
 We need to place the queens such that no queen is able to attack any other queen.
 Find and print the ways in which this is possible.